 Canadian Hillman Prize: 2017–2018 Judges

 Armine Yalnizyan is a leading voice in Canadian economics.
-From 2007 to 2016 she advanced the work of the Canadian Centre for Policy Alternatives on income inequality.
+From 2006 to 2016 she advanced the work of the Canadian Centre for Policy Alternatives on income inequality.
 She has a bilingual degree in economics from Glendon College, York University (including study of economics at Université de Bordeaux, France) and a Masters of Industrial Relations from University of Toronto.
-She is the proud recipient of the inaugural Atkinson Foundation Fellowship for Economic Justice.
-Armine publishes with Macleans Magazine and The Toronto Star; provides weekly business commentary on CBC Radio’s biggest morning show, Metro Morning; and appears weekly on CBC TV’s premier business show On The Money, and publishes in Macleans.
+Armine provides weekly business commentary on CBC Radio’s biggest morning show, Metro Morning; and appears weekly on CBC TV’s premier business show On The Money, and publishes in Macleans.
 She has published widely, including with The Globe and Mail, The Toronto Star, and the National Post.
 Armine is the President of the Canadian Association for Business Economics.

 Tony Burman is former head of Al Jazeera English and CBC News, and, until recently, taught at Ryerson University’s School of Journalism.
 He also writes a weekly column on world affairs for The Toronto Star.
 While Managing Director of Al Jazeera English in Qatar from 2008–10, the network’s worldwide audience reach more than doubled to 220 million households.
 In October 2009, Arabian Business Magazine named him the second most influential non-Arab in the Arab world.
 Before Al Jazeera, he spent more than three decades as an award-winning news and documentary producer at CBC news and current affairs — working in more than 30 countries — including seven years as its editor-in-chief.